-Tencent is many businesses rolled into one and is poised to benefit from the growing Chinese consumerism.
-The opportunity is evident from Tencent stellar’s revenue growth over the years.
+Tencent is many businesses rolled into 1 and is poised to benefit from the growing Chinese consumerism.
+The opportunity is evident from Tencent's revenue growth over the years.

 From the year-to-date’s closing high of HK $473.584 (Jan.
-23), the stock has lost about 28.5 percent (Sep.
+23), the stock has lost about 28.5% (Sep.
 4).
-The stock began to experience downward momentum in late March because of some insider stake sales, including those by South African media conglomerate Naspers, one of its early backers.
+The stock began to experience downward momentum in late March because of some insider stake sales, including those by South African media conglomerate Naspers, 1 of its early backers.

 You can buy the stock directly or invest in funds that have exposure to the stock.
-There are three methods.
-OTC-traded shares of Tencent can be purchased from the domestic market, the original Hong Kong-listed shares can be bought through a broker, or you can opt for electronic funds transfers (ETFs).
+There are 3 methods.
+OTC-traded shares of Tencent can be purchased from the domestic market, the original Hong Kong-listed shares can be bought through a broker or you can opt for electronic funds transfers (ETFs).